 It's pure adrenaline and eye candy for fans of the kaiju genre.

 This is the big one, in all senses.
-Marvel superhero movies have already demonstrated the money-making power of using several films to lead in to one big smash up spectacular, and ever since 2014’s Godzilla reboot by Legendary Entertainment we have been leading up to this.
-It may not be on the big screen due to COVID-19 restrictions, but the effort taken to get here is certainly huge.
+Marvel superhero movies have already demonstrated the money-making power of using several films to lead into one big smash up spectacular.

 Unfortunately, Godzilla vs Kong has lost steam and fails to give its cast anything to do, with characters reduced to info-dumping cardboard cutouts.

 Millie Bobby Brown returns but brings attitude without substance, and Kyle Chandler is in pure Dad mode without any of the (admittedly flimsy) transferrable animal behaviour knowledge that previously justified his inclusion.

 New additions pass by as either plot lynchpins (Hollow Earth theorist, Alexander Skarsgård from Hold the Dark) or passable comic relief (Brian Tyree Henry as your standard swivel-eyed conspiracy theorist).

 Frequently you’ll lose track of why and where we are where we are, but the gaps are filled in enough that the movie doesn’t drag at least.

 You are here for the monster battles though, aren’t you?
 Godzilla vs Kong delivers plenty of massive-scale simian scraps and nuclear blast battles.